Skip to main content

 Farah Karim-Cooper.
 Photo by Sarah Lee.

-But for all this, Karim-Cooper is an unapologetic Shakespeare fan.
+But, for all this, Karim-Cooper is an unapologetic Shakespeare fan.
 It’s right there in the subtitle of her book: “How to Love Shakespeare While Talking about Race.”
 Far from casting Shakespeare out of the classroom or playhouse, Karim-Cooper shows new ways to appreciate him.
-And, by drawing connections between the plays and current events, she offers an eyes-wide-open tour of Shakespeare’s continued relevance.
+By drawing connections between the plays and current events, she offers an eyes-wide-open tour of Shakespeare’s continued relevance.
 Karim-Cooper talks with Barbara Bogaev about the role of race in Titus Andronicus, Othello, Romeo and Juliet, and more.

-Listen to Shakespeare Unlimited on Apple Podcasts, Google Podcasts, Spotify, Soundcloud, or wherever you get your podcasts.
+Listen to Shakespeare Unlimited on Apple Podcasts, Spotify, YouTube Music, Soundcloud, or wherever you get your podcasts.

-Farah Karim-Cooper is a professor of Shakespeare studies at King’s College, London, and a director of education at Shakespeare’s Globe theater.
+Farah Karim-Cooper became the eighth Director of the Folger Shakespeare Library in October 2024.
+Previously, she was a Professor of Shakespeare Studies at King’s College London and Director of Education at Shakespeare’s Globe.
 The Great White Bard is available now from Viking Press.

-From the Folger’s Shakespeare Unlimited podcast.
-Published August 15, 2023. © Folger Shakespeare Library.
+From the Shakespeare Unlimited podcast.
+Originally published August 15, 2023, updated and rebroadcast November 5, 2024. © Folger Shakespeare Library.
 All rights reserved.
 This episode was produced by Matt Frassica.
 Garland Scott is the associate producer.
 It was edited by Gail Kern Paster.
-Ben Lauer is the web producer.
-Leo Fernandez edits our transcripts.
+Paola García Acuña is the web producer.
+Leonor Fernandez edits our transcripts.
 We had technical help from Mark Dezzani in Surrey and Voice Trax West in Studio City, California.
 Final mixing services provided by Clean Cuts at Three Seas, Inc.

 Previous: Isabella Hammad on Enter Ghost | Next: Shakespeare and the Ocean, with Steve Mentz